THE EXPANDED CONVEYOR TECHNOLOGY

 Because of the long relationship with Dos Santos International, terminal personnel knew there was a better solution, a DSI Snake Sandwich High Angle Conveyor.
 At 3629 t/h (4536 cu-m/h) of coal this is the highest volumetric rate to date for a Dos Santos Sandwich Belt high angle conveyor.

 The DSI Snake was ordered in April of 2014.
-Presently in construction, the high angle conveyor will begin operation in the first quarter of 2017.
-The DSI Snake profile is depicted in Figure 11 along with the alternate conventional conveyor solution for contrast.
-A summary of the design features is found on Table 3, DS 105 (last entry).
+The DSI Snake profile is depicted here, along with the alternate conventional conveyor solution for contrast.
 At 2438 mm of belt width this is the widest Dos Santos Sandwich belt unit

 WHICH IS THE BEST ANGLE?